 I cried these words to my husband in the middle of our daughter’s second night on earth.
 No pregnancy or baby book had fully prepared me for the reality of our first night alone with this tiny human.
 As the night waned, she cried, I cried, and my husband felt helpless while my mind fell further into hysteria.

 My milk wasn’t in yet, so she nursed around the clock, and though I knew this was normal I was not able to see anything but exhaustion and failure.
-In panic I turned to an online forum and vented all of my fears and frustrations, then I hit refresh until the replies started coming in.
+In a panic, I turned to an online forum and vented all of my fears and frustrations and hit refresh until the replies started coming in.

 “It’s normal!
 Hang in there, mama, you’re doing great!”